CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 ### Create or identify a AWS role or user with sufficient permissions

-The deployer needs to be configured with AWS credentials that allow it to deploy Docker images to AWS ECR and create tasks in ECS on your behalf.
+The deployer needs to be configured to use AWS permissions that allow it to deploy Docker images to AWS ECR and create tasks in ECS on your behalf.